Thomasmzc/Greenit-AtosITChallenge/Readme.md

 Http server, Mysql & PHP.
 A running mail instance.

-As a web application, it's pretty quick to deploy : configuring the database with all the tables, putting the code on the serveur and then changing the php settings files (includes/connexion.php & includes/mail_account.php).
+As a web application, it's pretty quick to deploy : configuring the database with all the tables, putting the code on the server and then changing the php settings files (includes/connexion.php & includes/mail_account.php).